achmelev/lilac/docs/web/markdowns/reference.markdown

 or by the JVM.
 A further important point to note is that the assembler **doesn't** derive the type of the local variables corresponding to the current method parameters from the method signature, because the variable's content can always be changed while the method executes.

+###Built-in macro instructions

+This following sections describe one after another lilac's built-in macro instructions: their purpose, parameters and, where appropriate, return value.
+As already said above the return value of a macro instruction will be pushed onto the JVM stack.

+####.getfield

+**Syntax:**

+_.getfield(instance?, field reference)_

+**Purpose:**

+Obtains the value from a field.

+**Parameters:**

+_instance_ - the object to which the field to obtain belongs.
+This parameter is omitted if the field is static
+_field reference_ - the field reference or a local field name which specfies the field to to obtain.

+**Returns:**

+The field's value.

+**Example:**

+	::lilac
+	.getfield(System.out);